Remanufacture – Cloning Technology

-Remanufacture – Cloning Technology (sometimes referred to as Remanufacture) is a remix album of Fear Factory's second album Demanufacture, released on May 20, 1997.
+Remanufacture – Cloning Technology (sometimes referred to as Remanufacture) is the first remix album by American industrial metal band Fear Factory.
+The album is a remix of the band's second studio album Demanufacture, released on May 20, 1997.

 The tracks "Genetic Blueprint" (New Breed) and "21st Century Jesus" (Pisschrist) are featured on Infogrames Test Drive 5 which was released on PC and PlayStation in 1998.
 Additionally, the song "Remanufacture (Demanufacture)" is featured on the 2000 PC game Messiah, as it is the theme song for the game, and the song is also on 2005 PSP video game Infected.

 Track listing

 The titles of the original songs are in bigger brackets.
 All songs composed by Burton C. Bell, Dino Cazares and Raymond Herrera.